jonathanBieler/HilbertSpaceFillingCurve.jl/README.md

 `d = hilbert(p::Vector{T}, ndims, nbits = 32) where T <: Integer`

+All coordinates are positive integers (zero included).
 The number of bits `nbits` determines the precision of the curve, and the algorithm work under the constrain:

 - `ndims * nbits <= 64`